splunk/pytest-splunk-soar-connectors/README.md

 # pytest-splunk-soar-connectors

-A plugin to perform unit testing for Splunk SOAR Apps.
+A pytest plugin to perform unit testing for Splunk SOAR Apps.
+Please [review the documentation](https://splunk.github.io/pytest-splunk-soar-connectors/) on how to use this plugin.

-## Features

-* Mocks for most Splunk SOAR Python App Authoring APIs, especially `BaseConnector`

 ## Installation